-- First the sheet parities are computed, and the 5 lanes are stored in a dedicated area of the memory. - The second phase consists in computing the θ transformation, reading all the lanes of the state, and computing the XOR with the corresponding sheet parities.
-After computing a lane in this way, it is rotated according to ρ and written to the position defined by π .
-Now the intermediate state is completely stored in the buffer B. - The last step is to compute χ and add the round constant, ι , to the lane in position (0,0).
-For doing this the coprocessor reads 3 lanes of a plane from the intermediate state, computes χ and writes the result to the buffer A, reads another element of the intermediate value and writes the new χ , and so on for the 5 elements of the plane.
+The last phase is to compute χ and add the ι round constant to the lane in position (0,0).
+For doing this the coprocessor reads 3 lanes of a plane from the intermediate state, computes χ and writes the result to the buffer A, reads another element of the intermediate value and writes the new χ, and so on for the 5 elements of the plane.